olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 JavaScript objects are accepted as input to operations that expect JSON, for example, `JSONBeautify`.

 #### Operation arguments
 Operation arguments are the second argument in an operation call.
-The best way to see an operation's arguments is to use `chef.help(<argument name here>)` or consult the UI.
+The best way to see an operation's arguments is to use `chef.help(<argument name here>)` or consult the web UI.

 Some operation arguments have default values.
 Some, like `AESEncrypt` for example, will not work without specifying some arguments.

 ##### Number, String, binaryString and boolean arguments
-Declare these arguments as key value pairs, where the key is the argument name.
+Declare these arguments as key:value pairs, where the key is the argument name.

 Example: `toBase` (Number)
 ```javascript